NSALAZ Poetry Competition

 Background: Greater Arizona Chapter of the National Society of Arts & Letters (NSAL AZ) is one of the more vibrant of the national organization’s 17 chapters around the US.
 We have local and national activities to support young people in their artistic endeavors in all of the NSAL disciplines (literature, drama, dance, music, musical theater, visual arts).
-We propose to initiate an Arizona state-wide competition in poetry for high school age students.
+We are pleased to announce our second annual Arizona state-wide competition in poetry for high school age students.

 Competitor Range: High School, with two sections of the competition: Freshman and Sophomore (Lower Level) and Junior and Senior (Upper Level) to accommodate different levels of maturity and skill development.